WEDNESDAY WICKER WISDOM — Weaving willow coffins

 So I suggest you visit The Somerset Willow Company, LTD website and see for yourself what interesting coffins, furniture, hot-air balloon basket gondolas and basketry they offer.

-AND, did you know you can order one of the coffins for yourself or a loved one and have it shipped over here to the USA?
+Did you know you can order one of the coffins for yourself or a loved one and have it shipped to the USA?
 Just check on their Order tab.
 Isn’t that just about the coolest thing you’ve ever heard of?
-Keeping it green, here too!
+We’re keeping it green here, too!

-My visit to your shop was one of the biggest highlights of my visit and I thank Darrell Hill and his father, Aubrey for spending so much time showing me around and making me feel so very welcome.
+My visit to this shop was one of the biggest highlights of my visit to England, and I thank Darrell Hill and his father, Aubrey, for spending so much time showing us around and making us feel so very welcome.

 Do you know what variety of willow is used for coffins?